-Work with a firm in Media, PA to take charge of your future
+Work with a Media, PA family law firm to take charge of your future

-If your child support or child custody circumstances have changed since your divorce became final, the Varga Law Offices can advocate on your behalf.
+If your child support or child custody circumstances have changed since your marriage ended, the Media divorce lawyers at Varga Law Offices can advocate on your behalf.
 Call us today at 610.892.9909 or contact us online.
 Conveniently located near the county courthouse, our office hours are 8:30 a.m. to 5:00 p.m., Monday through Friday or by appointment.